FINAL POSTING OF 2011

 THE UTOPIAN LAWYER

+Dare to dream!
 A high degree of civilisation must be expected from the ideal advocate (attorney; lawyer) as well as a high degree of learning and expertise.
 A practical attitude, language skill and rhetorical ability form part of the standard baggage of the utopian advocate.
-He is not only feared for his razor-sharp analyses, for breaking through reasoning utterly lacking any logic and for turning the attackers of the rule of law to stone, but both friend as well as foe respect his disposition as well as his expertise.
+He is not only feared for his razor-sharp analyses, for… Continue reading THE UTOPIAN LAWYER

 THE LAWYER AS A VIRTUOSO OF LANGUAGE (PART II)